clemmsch/reactapp/README.md

 # Visionizer

-An app made using Flutter that allows you to rate your teachers.
+This application allows you to find the perfect school and rate your teachers.
-"# Visionizer"